Quantum non-Gaussianity of multi-phonon states of a single atom: Hierarchy of QNG criteria for mechanical Fock states

-The linearity of the maximizing task for determining $\overline{p}_{n}$ guarantees that even any mixture of the rejected states cannot surpass $\overline{p}_{n}$.
+The linearity of the maximizing task for determining $\overline{p}_{n}$ guarantees that any mixture of rejected states cannot surpass $\overline{p}_{n}$.
 More details about the genuine QNG criteria suitable for mechanical systems can be found in the~Supplementary information~S1.
+We note that identical threshold values for $p_n$ can be alternatively derived using the stellar representation of QNG states~\cite{chabaud2021certification}, which in addition, provide analytical expressions for the thresholds for the considered Fock states.

-A trapped-ion system with the possibility of unprecedented motional control of a single-ion mechanical oscillator and its practically lossless readout is the suitable candidate for tests of the diverse QNG aspects of motion in a well-defined mode and with high experimental control and precision~\cite{leibfried1996experimental, roos1999quantum, toyoda2015hong, kienzler2017quantum, ding2017quantum, zhang2018noon, fluhmann2019encoding,mccormick2019quantum}.
-It allows for implementations with minimal added noise and promises prospects of accessing QNG features with feasible observations of sensitive properties relevant for applications~\cite{fluhmann2019encoding,wolf2019motional,mccormick2019quantum,gan2020hybrid}.
+A trapped-ion system with the possibility of unprecedented motional control and practically lossless readout is a suitable candidate for tests of the diverse QNG aspects of motion in a well-defined mode and with high experimental precision~\cite{leibfried1996experimental, roos1999quantum, toyoda2015hong, kienzler2017quantum, ding2017quantum, zhang2018noon, fluhmann2019encoding,mccormick2019quantum}.
+It allows for implementations with minimal added noise and promises prospects of accessing QNG features with feasible observations of the sensitive properties relevant for applications~\cite{fluhmann2019encoding,wolf2019motional,mccormick2019quantum,gan2020hybrid}.
 The experiment is implemented on the axial motional mode of a single $^{40}$Ca$^+$ ion held in a linear Paul trap.
-The Fig.~\ref{fig:setup}-a) and b) show the simplified scheme of the experimental arrangement and the experimental sequence, respectively.
-The quantum motional states are generated by a transfer of the initial vacuum state to the state approaching the Fock state $|n\rangle$ by interrogation of the population raising operations corresponding to the blue and red sideband $\pi$-pulses on the $|{\rm g}\rangle \sim 4{\rm S}_{1/2}(m=-1/2) \leftrightarrow |{\rm e}\rangle\sim 3{\rm D}_{5/2}(m=-1/2)$ electronic transition with frequencies $\omega_b$ and $\omega_r$, respectively~\cite{leibfried1996experimental, roos1999quantum,mccormick2019quantum}.
-The state preparation is followed by the estimation of the phonon statistics and evaluation of the probabilities of $P_{n}$ by precise analysis of the measured Rabi oscillations on the first blue motional sideband~\cite{leibfried2003quantum}.
+Figs.~\ref{fig:setup}-a) and b) show a simplified scheme of the experimental arrangement and the experimental sequence~\cite{S2}.
+The quantum motional states are generated by a transfer of the initial vacuum state to the state approaching the Fock state $|n\rangle$ by an iterative sequence of motional population raising operations corresponding to blue and red sideband $\pi$-pulses on the $|{\rm g}\rangle \sim 4{\rm S}_{1/2}(m=-1/2) \leftrightarrow |{\rm e}\rangle\sim 3{\rm D}_{5/2}(m=-1/2)$ electronic transition with frequencies $\omega_b$ and $\omega_r$, respectively~\cite{leibfried1996experimental,roos1999quantum,mccormick2019quantum}.
+The state preparation is followed by estimation of the phonon-number probabilities $P_{n}$ using the precise analysis of Rabi oscillations on the first blue motional sideband~\cite{leibfried2003quantum}.